What Exactly Is Baby-Led Weaning?: The Basics of BLW

 Examples of foods that are appropriately sized for baby-led weaning.
 Photo credit: Canva

-Some great first options include:
+Some great first foods include:

 - Steamed or roasted sweet potato sticks